CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/appengine-jobs.md

 ## Adding New Job

-1. AppEngine Jobs requires CompuTec.AppEngine.EventBus, so we need to add it to our Plugin project.
+1. CompuTec AppEngine Jobs requires CompuTec.AppEngine.EventBus, so we need to add it to our Plugin project.

     ![Nuget Event](./media/appengine-jobs/nuget-event-bus.webp)
 2. IIn the Plugin project, create a new folder named Jobs and a new class within it called SalesOrderToApproveEventJob.cs.